Laserbolt/Bluej-Themes/README.md

 ### Requirments

-* Bluej(Windows only) get free a download at :
+* Bluej(Windows only) get a free download at :
    [[Bluej Official Website]](https://www.bluej.org)

 ### Installation

 1\.
-Click on `Code` at the top-right corner of this page and select `Download ZIP` from the dropdown menu.
+Click [here](https://github.com/Laserbolt/Bluej-Themes/archive/refs/heads/Hub.zip).   (or click on `Code` at the top-right corner of this page and select `Download ZIP` from the dropdown menu)
 2. Go to your `Downloads` folder, right-click on `Bluej-Theme-Hub.zip` and select `Extract here`.
 3. Go to `Downloads` > `Bluej-Theme-Hub` and double click to open `Menu.bat`.
 4. Choose a theme of your choice.